RxSwiftCommunity/RxStarscream/README.md

 }.addDisposableTo(disposeBag)
 ```

-Or just for a Message event:
+Or just to a message event:

 ```swift
 socket.rx_text.subscribeNext { (message: String) in